 Fratelli: Handmade pasta by the beach

-We suggest you skip the meatballs and go instead for the bruschetta burrata (HK$150) with a generous topping of milky cheese, or the bruschetta pesto (HK$90) which sings with herbaceous flavour.
-As for the pastas, the homemade lasagne ($150) and tagliatelle bolognese ($120) are Fratelli’s bestsellers — and rightly so.
-Lastly, don’t forget to save some room for dessert: the tartufo (HK$80) is a refreshing combo of vanilla, espresso and chocolate which offers a double hit of sugar and caffeine to get you through the rest of the day.
+We suggest you skip the meatballs and go instead for the bruschetta burrata (HK$150) with a generous topping of milky cheese and cooked-down cherry tomatoes.
+As for the pastas, the homemade lasagne ($160) and tagliatelle bolognese ($140) are Fratelli’s bestsellers — and rightly so.
+Lastly, don’t forget to save some room for dessert: The affogato (HK$70) is an instant pick-me-up with vanilla gelato and espresso, plus the option to add a splash of Amaretto for HK$70 if you’re feeling cheeky.

 Fratelli, 112B, The Pulse, 28 Beach Road, Repulse Bay, Hong Kong, +852 2887 0082